-- Obituaries on local Funeral Home web pages.
+- Obituaries are on local Funeral Home web pages.

 - ProQuest for Allen County Public Library card holders searches newspapers and more online.

-- Newspaper obituaries are available online back to around 2003 on Legacy.com.
+- Newspaper obituaries are available online back to the early 2000s on Legacy.com.

-- Fort Wayne Newspapers go back to 2003, but may require payment for archived obituaries.
+- Fort Wayne Newspapers on Legacy.com go back to 2003, but may require payment for archived obituaries.